Does your dog want to come with you?

 How do you know if you're limiting your dog... or making the right call?

-You might have heard that if you don't push your dog in new situations they'll never grow — or that by avoiding a certain environment they don't like you're actually holding them back.
-It can be hard to know what's what especially with so many conflicting voices on social media.
+You might have heard that if you don't push your dog in new situations they'll never grow, or that by avoiding an environment they don't like you're actually holding them back.
+It can be hard to know what's what.
+(Especially with so many conflicting voices on social media.)
 No one wants to limit their companion's world!

 Here are a few things to keep in mind as you decide what's right for you.